VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Hoang Tung (Beef Pho with Wine Sauce)

-Pho bo sot vang is inspired by French cuisines with stew wine sauce.
-The beef is stewed in beautiful red wine, bones, butter, and Chinese chive; then, the traditional broth is added to this elegant stew sauce and makes a new rich, and delicate dish.
-This dish is a perfect combination of Vietnamese cooking and Western cooking you must try to understand more about the variety of Vietnamese cuisine.
+French cuisine inspires pho bo sot vang with stew wine sauce.
+The beef is stewed in beautiful red wine, bones, butter, and Chinese chive; then, the traditional broth is added to this elegant stew sauce, making a new, rich, and delicate dish.
+This dish is a perfect combination of Vietnamese and Western cooking.
+You must try it to understand more about the variety of Vietnamese cuisine.

 Address: 205 Dinh Tien Hoang Street, District 1